This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 She’s reserved, thinks before she speaks, and is highly intelligent, capable, reliable and lovely.
 Using quirky graphics and neon colors would paint a false picture and she doesn’t need to be anything other than who she is.

-The problem was, she wasn’t shining a spotlight on any of those things, and that’s the problem for most of us: we can’t see our unique qualities that set us apart because we’re too close to them.
+The problem was, she wasn’t shining a spotlight on any of those things, and that’s the problem for most of us: we can’t see the unique qualities that set us apart because we’re too close to them.

 After our work was through, she put them front and center on her home page.

-Not only was she able to articulate what she does, for whom, and the specific benefits they can expect… she was able to own the word “empathy” and communicate that she’s uniquely qualified to solve complex business problems because of that quality that’s unique to her (you don’t have to be unique in the whole wide world, just your tiny corner of it).
+Not only was she able to articulate what she does, for whom, and the specific benefits they can expect, she was able to own the word “empathy” and communicate that she’s uniquely qualified to solve complex business problems because of that quality that’s unique to her (you don’t have to be unique in the whole wide world, just your tiny corner of it).

 Stepping out of your comfort zone and branding bravely is about figuring out what makes you YOU on your very best day, and then having the courage to tell people about those things.
 Unapologetically and authentically.Click To Tweet